citizensense/AirKit_Logbook/toolkit.md

 * The header pins are soldered to the pin holes in each PCB.
 While most components come with their own header pins sometimes you may need to cut a few pins off.
 Make the cuts slowly and steadily as they can ping off.
 * The best way to solder header pins to the PCB is using a breadboard.
 Place the cut-to-length header pins in a breadboard so the short ends poke through the top then place the PCB over top.
 It is important to make sure that the PCB is flat and that the header pins are perpendicular to the PCB.
 You can tuck heat-resistant items under the PCB to make it level, or just apply some extra pressure with your iron.
 * You are now ready to solder the PCB.
-For further instructions on this step, see the soldering guide above in [Section 3.2](https://github.com/citizensense/AirKit_Logbook/blob/master/toolkit.md#32-assembling-the-electronics) (also on **page 39** of the [webpage and PDF version](https://airkit-logbook.citizensense.net) of this AirKit logbook).
+For further instructions on this step, see the soldering guide above in [Section 3.2](https://github.com/citizensense/AirKit_Logbook/blob/master/toolkit.md#32-assembling-the-electronics).

 #### Soldering components to the Dustbox 2.0 PCB

 Once the breakouts are fully assembled you are ready to solder parts to the Dustbox 2.0 PCB.
-The PCB has two sides you can tell them apart as the top side has some text on it.
+The PCB has two sides, and you can tell them apart as the top side has some text on it.
 We will solder all components to the top side of the board.
-It is best to solder low-profile components like resistors first, this can be done in stages grouping similar height parts together.
+It is best to solder low-profile components like resistors first.
+This can be done in stages grouping similar height parts together.

 <p>
 <img src="./images/3.8_assembly_joanne_soldering_scokets.JPG" alt="A researcher holds a soldering iron in her hand as she solders parts to the Dustbox 2.0 PCB" title="Connecting parts to the Dustbox 2.0 PCB" width="600">